-The anti-dumping measures were initially imposed by public notice on 3 July 2012 by the former Minister for Home Affairs following consideration of International Trade Remedies Report No. 177 (REP 177).
+The anti-dumping measures were initially imposed by public notice on 3 July 2012 by the then Minister for Home Affairs following a dumping and countervailing investigation into HSS exported from China, and the Minister's consideration of International Trade Remedies Report No. 177 (REP 177).